 Sharing the Work

-After the portfolios are complete, the artwork is exhibited and sold in schools, and throughout the local and global community at special events, in galleries and museums, at concerts (and online).
-During these events, many of which are run by young people, Art for AIDS has an opportunity to multiply its message to reach the broader public, and sell the prints.
+After the portfolios are complete, the artwork is exhibited and sold in schools, and throughout the local and global community at special events, in galleries and museums, and online.
+During these events, many of which are run by young people, Art for AIDS International has an opportunity to multiply its message to reach the broader public, and sell the prints.

 Supporting More Good Work